 The expression above could have type $\operatorname{num}$ , where the reconstructed type for the x argument is $\operatorname{num}$ .
-From this simple example, it might appear that the type rule for application can supply a "guess" to the rule for functions.
-In other words, first check the argument expression, and then use the resulting type for the function argument.
+From this simple example, it might appear that the type rule for application can supply a "guess" to the rule for function by first checking the argument expression, and then using the resulting type for the function argument.
 That strategy will not work, however, because functions can be arguments, too: